FrankieeW/DonateME/README.md

 # 3. Other Notes
 - Please make sure to select the correct network and currency type before transferring to avoid loss of funds due to network errors.
+- If you encounter any issues, please contact us via [contact email](mailto:contact@frankie.science).